 referred to as representing a 'heptad'.)

-Masculine form (unusual) - eg 70 x (multiple weeks)!!!
+Masculine form (unusual) - eg 70 x (multiple sevens)!!!

 [ This knowledge has been misrepresented, because